jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

     3. Save and upload

 2. Preheat bed to operating temp (ABS = 100c PLA = 60c?) ## EXPERIMENTAL
-2. Get Z probe trigger distance
+3. Get Z probe trigger distance
     1. Run `G28` to home Z
     2. Descend to Z0 location `G0 Z0`
- 3
+4. Descent to 1st layer distance
+    1. Place 0.063 feeler guage under extruder
+    2. descent in .1 increments till you f
  4. Use .076 feeler or piece of paper and place under nozzle
  5. Move down .1 increments till you feel friction between nozzle tip and feeler
-4. Back off .1 (Exp1 didn't do this
+6. Back off .1 (Exp1 didn't do this
-5. Record Z for M114 (Ex. -3.00) Ex Z:-0.40
+7. Record Z for M114 (Ex. -3.00) Ex Z:-0.40
-6. Take difference of these 2 measurements (Ex. -2.70 - -3.00 = 0.30) Ex.
+8. Take difference of these 2 measurements (Ex. -2.70 - -3.00 = 0.30) Ex.
 0 - -0.40
-7. This number represents the distance *below* the nozzle tip that the sensor triggered
+9. This number represents the distance *below* the nozzle tip that the sensor triggered
-8. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
+10. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
 Distance = 0.30 = -0.30 Z_PROBE_OFFSET
     Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe)

 ## Delete rest once you get above directions working